Generation H2 - the Hannover Region's hydrogen program

 The challenges of comprehensive hydrogen production and use in the future are complex

-- The high demand for "green" hydrogen requires a massive expansion in the generation of electricity from wind power and solar plants.
+- The high demand for "green" hydrogen requires a massive expansion in the generation of electricity from wind power and solar plants .

 - Achieving the Hannover Region's climate protection targets.

-- Investments in the regional economy with high employment policy significance.
+- Investments in the regional economy.

 - Strengthening the future viability of the regional economy by implementing new technologies that promise high growth rates in future markets.